By Charles Normandin

 Promoting e-commerce businesses is one of the biggest challenges for small and medium business owners.
 With fierce competition on every market niche, it’s very hard to attract customers’ attention to your product.

 Most people don’t know how to promote their sales, but it doesn’t mean that they don’t try different ways: some spend money on ads, some write reviews and blog posts, add commenting options or start building communities, and so on.
-Unfortunately, a significant number of these attempts are unsuccessful because authors are rushing into investments with no knowledge about what exactly will bring them revenue.
+E-commerce development might seem challenging, but all the efforts are worth trying Unfortunately, a significant number of these attempts are unsuccessful because authors are rushing into investments with no knowledge about what exactly will bring them revenue.

 Unfortunately, many articles about promotion strategies are also full of theoretical advice without any practical examples.
 This article provides you with the top 10 tips to promote your online store in 2021.
 It also explains in detail when and why you should apply them.